n-kostadinov/n-kostadinov.github.io/_posts/2017-04-23-convolutional-neural-network-from-scratch.md

 ---
 layout: post
 title: Convolutional neural network for image classification from scratch
+author: Nikolay Kostadinov
 categories: [python, artificial intelligence, machine learning, cifar10, neural networks, convolutional neural network, dropout, image classification]
 ---

+Why are Convolutional Neural Networks (CNN) so incredibly good at image classification tasks?
+CNN architectures make the explicit assumption that the inputs are images, which allows us to encode certain properties into the architecture.
+These then make the forward function more efficient to implement and vastly reduce the amount of parameters in the network.

 # Image Classification with CNN

-In this project we will build a convolutional neural network (CNN) to classify images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
+In this project we will build a CNN to classify images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
 My goal is to demonstrate how easy one can construct a neural network with descent accuracy (around 70%).
 Thereby, I used only my laptop's i7 processor and a couple of hours training time.

 # Image Dataset